 The Graduate School welcomes all new graduate students to attend a university-wide graduate orientation and resource fair, designed to ease your transition into graduate school.
 Orientation occurs every fall term.
 At this event, you'll learn about academic and professional expectations of graduate students, resources on and off campus, meet peers and begin to create long-lasting connections.
 Attend in person or view all of our orientation videos online.
 For students that are starting in the spring, winter, or summer terms, please feel free to watch the videos from the most previous orientation and attend the following fall's orientation.

 Online students should complete the Ecampus orientation for graduate students.
 Requires ONID login.

 Grad Welcome Week also includes Library Day where you will learn about the many resources the OSU Libraries have to offer including study space, laptop loan program, media equipment checkout and much more.

 For those who are becoming teaching assistants, we offer Graduate Teaching Orientation bringing you need-to-know information as you enter the classroom.

 Your OSU ID Card is your pathway to numerous OSU services.
 Once you arrive on campus, stop by the OSU ID Center and be prepared to have your picture taken or upload your picture online first.

 Check your grades, find places to eat and get bus schedules with the OSU Mobile app.
 Available for iOS and Android.

-MyOregonState is a central hub for your student information and resources.
-View your bill, check grades, look up classes, and more with MyOregonState.
+Beaver Hub is the central spot for your student information and resources.
+View your bill, check grades, look up classes, make appointments, ask for help, and more with Beaver Hub.

 Sign up to get OSU alerts from Public Safety on your phone.
 Learn how to report emergencies and find other safety resources.